pantheon-systems/documentation/source/docs/articles/sites/newrelic/new-relic-performance-analysis.md

  ![](https://www.getpantheon.com/sites/default/files/docs/desk_images/280225)

 You should visit your site in the browser a couple of times to generate data in New Relic.
-After a few minutes pass, you can go to the New Relic workspace on your dashboard and click "_Open New Relic_".
+After a few minutes, you can go to the New Relic workspace on your dashboard and click **Open New Relic**.
 You will be taken to the New Relic interface.

 The New Relic Interface provides severals views that display information about various aspects of your website's performance.